 - How many tiers does she want?

-- Does she want it to be a stacked cake, with pillars or on a special stand?
+- Does she want it to be a stacked cake with pillars or on a unique stand?

-- What type of cake would she like – heavy fruit cake, light fruit cake (which are fondant iced) or sponge, chocolate, etc. which can be fondant covered or iced with frosting, buttercream, etc., and the flavor of the frosting & fillings?
+- What type of cake would she like – heavy fruit cake, light fruit cake (which is fondant iced), sponge, or chocolate, that can be fondant covered or iced with frosting, buttercream, etc., and the flavor of the frosting & fillings?

 - What color will her dress be?
-(Unless she has some quirky ideas in mind you could suggest that the color of the cake matches the dress)?
+(Unless she has some quirky ideas, you could suggest that the cake’s color matches the dress)?

-Then, of course, there is the bride who has unusual ideas about the cake.
+Then, of course, some brides have unusual ideas for their cake.
 Black wedding cake flowers on a white cake – I was surprised at how stunning it looked.
 Purple cake and red flowers, brown cake, and green flowers – need I go on?

 What’s the bottom line?

-It amazes me that anyone ordering a custom made wedding cake allows such a low budget for it.
-They seem to have no idea how long the wedding cake flowers take to make and how much work that goes into producing the cake itself and how long it takes to decorate it.
+It amazes me that anyone ordering a custom-made wedding cake allows such a low budget for it.
+They seem to have no idea how long the wedding cake flowers take to make, how much work goes into producing the cake itself, and how long it takes to decorate it.

 They allow huge budgets for the caterers, the drink, the dress, the flowers, etc., but think the cake will be the cheapest expense of their wedding.

-That is not correct because if a bride wants a custom made cake, then she must expect to pay a good price for it.
-Wedding cakes nowadays will cost anything between $500 and many thousands of dollars.
+That’s not correct because a bride must expect to pay a reasonable price if she wants a custom-made cake.
+Wedding cakes nowadays cost between $500 and thousands of dollars.

-Unless a customer is willing to pay your price for a cake, then I advise her to buy one at the supermarket and, NO, don’t do special offers and NO, don’t offer discounts.
+If a customer is unwilling to pay your price for a cake, then advise her to buy one at the supermarket and, NO, don’t offer discounts.